Little Bells Children’s Home

 APCB is also developing other charitable initiatives in Nepal which will include the certification of addiction counselors related to drug and alcohol rehabilitation in Nepal.

-The following Management Committee supervises and oversees Little Bells and other partnerships in Nepal on behalf of APCB:
+The following Advisory Committee oversees Little Bells projects, partnerships, operations, management, and tracking of finances on behalf of APCB:

 Further information about Little Bells can be viewed through the following links: